-Throughout Malaysia, you’ll be able to find some really nice, well-rated hostels for well below $5USD per night!
-Almost all come with free WiFi and having breakfast included is the norm.
+Throughout Malaysia, you’ll be able to find some really nice, well-rated hostels for well below $10USD per night!
+Almost all come with free WiFi and breakfast is usually included.
 Sadly for those on a proper tight budget, access to cooking facilities in Malaysian hostels is not as common as in other parts of Southeast Asia.

-Hostels in big cities and popular tourist spots, such as Kuala Lumpur and Georgetown will command a slightly higher price but even the nicest of these won’t break the bank!
-We recommend using Booking or HostelWorld to secure the best deals and make sure you have a place to sleep when you first arrive in a new city!
+Hostels in big cities and popular tourist spots, such as Kuala Lumpur and Penang will command a slightly higher price but even the nicest of these won’t break the bank!
+We recommend using Booking or Hostelworld to secure the best deals and make sure you have a place to sleep when you first arrive in a new city!

 Much like dorms, private rooms in hostels are common across the country.
-The average price is between 40-80RM ($10-$20USD per night) but it can vary slightly depending on where you are.
+The average price is between 60-110RM ($13-24USD per night) but it can vary depending on where you are.
 Much like dorm rooms, locations such as Georgetown and Kuala Lumpur are on the higher end of this range!

 Cost of Transport in Malaysia